 And they were having a sale!

 The Shen Mei Bionetics Clinic had the hottest girls strutting and dancing in their display boxes, showing off how amazing the implants looked, inviting her in to take the compatibility test.
 She had worked up the nerve to step inside for the first time about a week ago and was whisked away by sales reps wearing the coolest suits and the latest hairstyles from Inner NorCap.
+Their jaws had dropped when they saw her test results.
+"One of the highest compatibility scores we've seen in months!"
+They exclaimed with astonished reverence.

+Well.
 Today was the last day of the sale, and she COULD.
 NOT.
 Miss it.

 She HAD to have one.